scholz-lab/GlowTracker/docs/build_your_own.md

   <figcaption>Emission filter cube with 618/50 and 520/36 filters.</figcaption>
 </figure>

-### Filter cube 3 - Image splitter cube without emission filters
+### Filter cube 3 - Image merge cube
 <p align="justify">
   This cube combines the red and green images.
 You will only need the final  561nm longpass dichroic.
 Secure it in the cube as described above.
-Make sure the reflective side is oriented correctly.
+Orient the front side of the mirror toward the red channel.
 </p>

 ## Adjust field-of-view for dual color imaging <a name="dualview-alignment"></a>